 Editor’s note: this post originally ran in July of 2018 and has been updated.

-Sleeping is a lot harder than it used to be.
+Sleeping is a lot harder than it used to be, and it seems like these days, everyone wants to know how to sleep better.
 Our lives are filled with countless distractions and long days of multi-tasking that leave us exhausted, yet somehow wide awake when our heads finally hit the pillow.
 After trying juggle everything between our work, home, and social lives, getting a solid 8-hours of uninterrupted sleep can pretty much feel impossible.
 Luckily, the multiple devices that distract us daily also provide a number of great tools to help ease ourselves into the land of Zzz’s.

 Here’s 7 pieces of technology designed to increase your much-needed shuteye, and have you waking up feeling fresh as a damn daisy.

 The relentless cycle of insomnia and sleep-depravation is frustrating, anxiety-provoking, and may the most detrimental thing to our overall health and cognitive functioning.

 Research shows that repeatedly missing sleep or keeping an inconsistent sleep schedule raises your risk for chronic health problems and affects how well you think, react, work, learn, and get along with others.